campus-crime-watch/campus-crime-watch.github.io/README.md

 # campus crimewatch

-This is our code repo
+This is our code repo for extracting the text from the pdf files.

 ## Setup